UIU-Developers-Hub/VidTube/README.md

-# VidTube# YouTube-Clone-VidTube

 ## VidTube: A YouTube Clone

 **VidTube** is a web application inspired by YouTube, a platform for users to share and discover video content.
+It will be a fully frotnend and backend platform.
+It is still fully under development and it needs time to be completed functionally.

 **Features:**

+- **Frontend:**
+  - User-friendly interface for browsing and watching videos.
+  - Search functionality to find specific videos.
+  - (Add any additional planned frontend features)
+- **Backend:**
-- **Video Uploads:** Users can upload their own videos (functionality to be implemented).
+  - User authentication (functionality to be implemented).
-- **Video Browsing:** Browse and watch videos from various categories (functionality to be implemented).
+  - Video upload and management (functionality to be implemented).
-- **Search:** Search for specific videos by title or keywords (functionality to be implemented).
-- **Simple Interface:** Designed for ease of use and navigation.
+  - Search functionality (backend implementation).
+  - (Add any additional planned backend features)

 **Completed Task:**

 - **Home Page:** I have completed the home page and add e video for the first thumbnail and it is clickable.
-- **Remaining Taks:** The tasks are Library , playlists , searchOption , others Thumbnail and others pages .
-It should be completed .
+- **Remaining Taks:** The tasks are Library , playlists , searchOption Implementation, others Thumbnail Images, others pages and also backend section.It should be completed .

 **Tools I have used:**

 - HTML
 - CSS
 - JavaScript
+- Others(Needed in future)

 This repository is currently under development.
 The provided code serves as a foundation for building the functionalities mentioned above.
+We will add backend section in future for sure.

 **Dependencies:**

-- (List any programming languages, libraries, or frameworks required)
+**Frontend:**

+     * (List any frontend technologies like React, Vue.js, etc.)

+**Backend:**

+     * (List any backend technologies like Node.js, Python, etc.)
+     * (Specify the database used)

 **Installation:**